miwgmail/play-install-referrer-unity/README.md

 ## Under the hood

-Important thing to notice is that in order to work properly, Google's install referrer library requires following permission to be added to your app's `AndroidManifest.xml`:
+Important thing to notice is that in order to work properly, Play Install Referrer Library requires following permission to be added to your app's `AndroidManifest.xml`:

 ```xml
 <uses-permission android:name="com.google.android.finsky.permission.BIND_GET_INSTALL_REFERRER_SERVICE"/>
 ```

-Dependency to Google's install referrer library is added as [AAR library](./Assets/Android/installreferrer-1.1.2.aar) and it will make sure that manifest file ends up with above mentioned permission added to it upon building your app.
+Play Install Referrer Library is added to **play-install-referrer** plugin as an [AAR library](./Assets/Android/installreferrer-1.1.2.aar) and it will automatically make sure that manifest file ends up with above mentioned permission added to it upon building your app.

 ## API reference
    * [InstallReferrer class](#api-installreferrer)